 Retinoids: This medication is available as a gel and cream and applied once or twice daily.
 The most common side effects are skin irritation and increased sensitivity to light.

-This product may cause birth defects and therefore isn’t recommended if you’re pregnant or breast-feeding or if you intend to become pregnant.
+This product may cause congenital issues and is therefore not recommended if you’re pregnant or breastfeeding or intend to become pregnant.

-Light therapy: Exposure of the affected area to ultraviolet light (UVB) at certain wavelengths decrease skin inflammation and help slow skin cell production.
+Light therapy: Exposure of the affected area to UVB light at certain wavelengths decreases skin inflammation and helps slow skin cell production.
 UVB therapy is usually applied two to three times a week until the condition improves and then less often to remain in remission.
-Short-term side effects might include redness, itching and dry skin.
+Short-term side effects might include redness, itching, and dry skin.
 Your doctor may prescribe a moisturizer to help with the discomfort.